denten-books/plain-text/5-surface.md

 A decomposition follows indeed.
 The author deviates dramatically from technical writing conventions.
-Numbered passages along with unexpected enjambment heighten the staccato quality of the often lyrical prose:[@engelbart_human_1969, 50-1]
+Numbered passages along with unexpected enjambment heighten the staccato quality of prose that reaches towards the lyric:[@engelbart_human_1969, 50-1]

 ```
     1B4A "I find that I write faster and more freely,